awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

   For more information about these listener types, see [About choosing a web listener](https://docs.oracle.com/database/apex-5.1/HTMIG/choosing-web-listener.htm#HTMIG29321) in the Oracle documentation\.

-When you add the Amazon RDS APEX options to your DB instance, Amazon RDS installs the Oracle APEX repository only\.
-Install your listener on a separate host, such as an Amazon EC2 instance, an on\-premises server at your company, or your desktop computer\.
+When you add the Amazon RDS APEX options to your RDS for Oracle DB instance, Amazon RDS installs the Oracle APEX repository only\.
+Install your listener on a separate host\.

 ## APEX version requirements<a name="Appendix.Oracle.Options.APEX.versions"></a>